Chaetomium elatum: Growth and morphology

 Chaetomium elatum produces darkly-coloured oval perithecia covered with stiff, black hairs.
 The perithecia are typically attached firmly to the substratum by dark/black rhizoids.
 In laboratory colonies C. elatum generally grows 5–6 mm per day, but can show different growth rates and colour characteristics depending on the growth medium.
 Under certain growth conditions, colonies of some strains of C. elatum may develop coloured guttation droplets of liquid on their surfaces whose function and composition are unknown.
 C. elatum has a homothallic mating system.

 The perithecia are superficial, usually mature in 13 to 20 days, and are 280–440 μm high with a diameter of 255–380 μm.
 They may appear greenish in color under reflected light with a round/oval-like shape and have an ostiole that is sparsely covered in white/buff aerial hyphae.
 The perithecial wall is made of brown interwoven hyphae or tightly packed pseudoparenchyma.
 Morphology of the black/dark perithecium hairs varies depending on their location.
 Terminal hairs are extremely coarse, branched at right to straight angles, have irregular projections, blunt spines, and dwindle off to thin translucent tips.
 Lateral hairs are thin, long, unbranched, coarsely roughened by irregular projections and dwindle into translucent smooth tips that are vaguely separate.
 The difference between the terminal hair of C. elatum and C. globosum is a distinguishing factor between the two taxa.

 The asci of C. elatum are generally club-shaped and contain 8 round ascospores.
 The ascospores are translucent/light olive when young and become brown with pointed tips when they mature giving them lemon-like shape when viewed in profile.
 The ascospores also have a thick wall with a small pore on the outer wall of their apex.
 Morphology of the ascospores is a distinguishing factor when compared to other Chaetomium species with which it might be confused like C. indicum, C. funicolum, and C. virgecephalum.

 The asexual morph of C. elatum has acremonium-like growth, with its conidia being borne on phialidic conidiophogeous cells that form on aerial aseptate hyphae and are 6–24.5 μm long with a diameter of 1.5–3.5 μm at the base.
-Conidium dimensions are 2.5–5.5 μm × 1.5–2.5 μm and they form towards the base of the conidiosphore in chains, are translucent, smooth, and oval-shaped with a rounded apex and short base.
+Conidium dimensions are 2.5–5.5 μm × 1.5–2.5 μm and they form towards the base of the conidiophore in chains, are translucent, smooth, and oval-shaped with a rounded apex and short base.